FFmpeg/FFV1/ffv1.md

 ### slice\_pixel\_x

-`slice_pixel_x` is the Slice horizontal position in Pixels.
+`slice_pixel_x` is the Slice horizontal position in pixels.
 It is defined as:

 ```
 floor( slice_x * frame_pixel_width / num_h_slices )